Click here to download PDF

 It is recommended to buy bottled water.

 TIPPING / PORTERAGE

-Although tipping per se is not a practice in India, instead it is expected that you pay for all services.
+Although tipping per se is not a practice in India, it is expected that you pay for all services.
 For example, if you ask for directions you will likely be taken to where you want to go and may receive an impromptu guided tour, which has to be paid for.
 The key is to only go along with something where it is genuinely useful to you, otherwise be firm and refuse in no uncertain terms.
-Although you may be badgered eventually potential touts lose interest in your business.
+Although you may be badgered, eventually potential touts lose interest in your business.
 If you do engage a guide, ask what you can expect and how much they expect to be paid beforehand.
+The general rule of thumb is around 200/300 Rupees per day for the guide and 200 Rupees per day for the driver.
 Most major hotels include a service charge of 10%.
 Where tipping is left to your discretion, 10% is quite acceptable.
 Taxi drivers & porters are grateful for any small gratuity.

 Learn a few words of the local language so you know what’s considered polite in terms of eating, greeting and local values.

-Appropriate behaviours by travellers helps ensure local communities continue to be hospital and friendly.
+Appropriate behaviour by travellers helps ensures that local communities continue to be hospitable and friendly.